Oxshady/dragons/README.md

 ## Overview

-This project is a movie recommendation system that leverages the OpenAI ChatGPT API to parse user preferences and the MovieDB API to fetch movie details.
+This project is a movie recommendation system that leverages the Gemini API to parse user preferences and the MovieDB API to fetch movie details.
 The backend is built using Flask, and the frontend is developed with modern web technologies.

 ## Functionality

-The system allows users to input their movie preferences in natural language.
-The backend processes these inputs using the ChatGPT API and retrieves relevant movie data from the MovieDB API.
+The system allows users to input their movie preferences in a Survey.
+The backend processes these inputs using the Gemini API and retrieves relevant movie data from the MovieDB API.
 The results are then displayed to the user with detailed information about each recommended movie.

 ## Technical Details